 Membership fees are set each year.
 The new fee structure becomes applicable 1 June annually.
+The Board determined that no increase in membership fees should apply from 1 June 2020 due to the burden on member businesses resulting from COVID-19.
 Revenue from fees is recognised over-time as the member consumes the services available.